Crash on AIX produces no core or a truncated core

 See Also: Guidelines for setting ulimits

-To set ulimits on the core and file sizes to unlimited, run these two commands as the user who starts the nodeagent and/or application server
+To set ulimits on the core and file sizes to unlimited, run these two commands as the user who starts the nodeagent and/or application server.
+The Nodeagent would need to be restarted (and then the application server) for these settings to take effect.

 |ulimit -c unlimited